LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/hostile/Barrow_Wight.md

 # Barrow Wight

-Barrow wights are evil spirits that reside in the barrow downs.
+Barrow-wights are ancient, malevolent spirits that haunt the tombs and hills of the [[barrow_downs|Barrow Downs]].
+Bound to cursed relics and burial mounds, they emerge to defend their domain from intruders.

 ## Spawning

+Barrow-wights can appear in two primary ways: **natural spawning** and **stone chest spawning**.

+### Natural Spawning
-Barrow wights naturally spawn during dusk and night in the [[barrow_downs|Barrow Downs]].
+- Spawn naturally during **dusk and night**
+- Only occurs in the [[barrow_downs|Barrow Downs]]

-They also spawn via stone chests under certain conditions:

-*  If a chest is placed by a player, Wights can only spawn from it if you are in the barrow downs, and cursed.
-*  If a chest is naturally generated, there are two options:
-  *  If the chest was never opened before, there is a server config-set chance to spawn.
-(Default value is a 50% chance)
+### Stone Chest Spawning

+Barrow-wights may emerge when interacting with **stone chests**, depending on how the chest was created and the player’s status.

+#### Player-Placed Chests
+- Wights will **only** spawn if:
+  - The chest is in the Barrow Downs
+  - The player is **cursed**

+#### Naturally Generated Chests

+Naturally generated chests follow special spawning rules:

+- **Unopened Chests**
+	- Have a **configurable chance** to spawn a Barrow-wight on first open
+	- Default chance: **50%**
+	- Config set behavior:
-     *  If config is 0, Wights only spawn when the player is cursed.
+		- **0%** → Wights spawn *only* if the player is cursed
+		- **100%** → A Wight always spawns
+		- **1–99%** → Spawn chance is rolled when opened
+    - Additional rules:
-     *  If config is 100, a Wight will always spawn.
+        - If a Wight successfully spawns, the chest will never force another spawn
-     *  Between these, wights will only spawn randomly, depending on the server config-set value.
-     *  After initial spawn, the chest can't have anymore forced spawns (like legacy).
-        * In addition, if the chest failed the random chance to force spawn, if will wait to spawn a Wight until the next open, at which point it will run the chance spawn check again.
-(So checking previously opened chests could spawn a Wight, depending on the server chance value not spawning one already)
+        - If the spawn chance fails, the chest will retry the roll on the **next open**
+- **Previously Opened Chests**
-  *  If the chest had previously been opened, and the the chest had successfully spawned a Wight by config set chance, then Wights will only spawn if the player is cursed.
+	- If the chest already spawned a Wight via config chance:
+	- Future spawns require the player to be **cursed**

 ## Behaviour

-Barrow wights are hostile to all other creatures and will go out of their way to eliminate all in their radius.
+Barrow-wights are hostile to all creatures and will aggressively pursue targets within their detection radius.
+Once engaged, they will attempt to eliminate all nearby threats.

+## Strategy

+- Avoid opening stone chests while cursed
+- Engage during daylight where possible to limit natural spawns
+- Ranged combat is safer than melee encounters

+## Lore

+[Barrow-wights](https://tolkiengateway.net/wiki/Barrow-wights) are said to be spirits of ancient kings and warriors, corrupted and bound to their tombs by dark sorcery.
+They linger among the burial mounds, guarding cursed treasures and punishing those who disturb the dead.

 ## History

-- 1.7.1: Fixed hitbox collisions issues and changed spawning mechanics from chests
+- 1.7.1: Fixed hitbox collision issues and revised chest spawning mechanics
-- 1.7.0: Ported them
+- 1.7.0: Initial port

 ## Trivia

-- IDk
+- Barrow-wights can be forced to spawn entirely through chest interaction